Issue with Election Commission image, need to fix it, ex-CECs tell poll panel

-DISTURBED by recent controversies that raised questions about its independence, former poll panel heads have urged the Election Commission (EC) to get to the root of why this is happening and fix it.

-The issue was flagged at a meeting of former Chief Election Commissioners (CECs) with incumbent commissioners O P Rawat, Sunil Arora and Ashok Lavasa on Monday.
+Disturbed by recent controversies that raised questions about its independence, former poll panel heads have urged the Election Commission (EC) to get to the root of why this is happening and fix it.
+The issue was flagged at a meeting of former Chief Election Commissioners (CECs) with incumbent commissioners OP Rawat, Sunil Arora and Ashok Lavasa on Monday.

 Ex-CECs M S Gill, J M Lyngdoh, T S Krishnamurthy, B B Tandon, S Y Quraishi, V S Sampath, H S Brahma and Nasim Zaidi, and former Election Commissioner GVG Krishnamurthy attended the meeting.